 EXPLAINoutput, the text displayed by a following

 SHOW WARNINGSshows the rewritten query, which displays the semijoin structure.
 (See Section 8.8.3, “Extended EXPLAIN Output Format”.)
 From this you can get an idea about which tables were pulled out of the semijoin.
-If a subquery was converted to a semijoin, you will see that the subquery predicate is gone and its tables and
+If a subquery was converted to a semijoin, you should see that the subquery predicate is gone and its tables and

 WHEREclause were merged into the outer query join list and